- 2 Minutes to read

 Hit the "Got it" button and go to the "Target" tab.

 Select your desired data warehouse destination from the options available:

 and configure the settings for your destination including your connection, database, schema and table name (Rivery will create the table if a table with the specified table name does not exist) :

 Go back to the "Source" tab and in the "JSON example" field, paste a sample JSON response representing the structure of the data that will be sent to the webhook endpoint.
 If you do not have this sample, you can either obtain a sample using a dummy webhook endpoint or manually map the columns of the data in the next step.

 Go to the "Columns Mapping" tab and (if you pasted an example JSON in Step 6) hit the button to generate destination column mapping automatically* (it will be based on the fields of the uploaded JSON).
 If you did not paste the example JSON in Step 6, you will need to manually create your destination columns.

 *NOTE: As of the Alpha version of the Webhooks feature, nested JSON columns need to be manually mapped on the Columns Mapping tab, even if the example JSON is provided.
 Nested column auto-mapping is a feature that will be developed in a later version.

-Once your columns have been mapped, toggle the option again at the bottom.
-If everything has been configured correctly, you will be shown a screen with your unique Webhook rivery endpoint.
+Once your columns have been mapped, toggle to true: If everything has been configured correctly, you will be shown a screen with your unique Webhook rivery endpoint.
 Copy this endpoint, and hit "Got it".